 We do not have a set deadline to receive applications, but recommend submitting before the end of May.

 When submitting your online application, we ask that it include a research statement.
 This should detail your interests as an artist and outline the scope and method of your intended study.
 It should also include a short bibliography.
 It does not need to be any longer than one side of an A4 sheet and you should add any back-up sketches or photographs you feel you need on a separate sheet.
 As a brief guide, we suggest you write your statement under the following headings:

-We only request an online portfolio from students who are living outside of the UK and therefore unable to attend an interview.
-Those applicants need to present 15–20 still images (or other formats if working in sound and media arts) online.
+In your portfolio you should present 15–20 still images (or other formats if working in sound and media arts) online.
 Please provide a URL for your portfolio in your application.

-We strongly advise you to upload your images to an image-sharing website such as Flickr, where tags can be used as specific search criteria to help us locate your images quickly.
+We strongly advise you to upload your images to an image-sharing website where tags can be used as specific search criteria to help us locate your images quickly.
 If you wish to host your images on your own website, the URL must be clearly marked on your application.